Mistakes, miscommunications, and modifications in production

 Eventually, a technology’s performance approaches some natural limit: the maximum level of performance that the given effect or principle at work or the structure of the dominant design can achieve.
 As the technology approaches this limit, gains in performance are harder and harder to achieve, and the rate of improvement slows.

-As the legend in Figure 6 indicates, the steps in our production process manifest performance through four phases (estimates below are approximate and for a typical medium project):
+As the legend in Figure 6 indicates, the steps in our production process manifest performance through four phases (estimates below are approximations for a typical small to medium-sized endeavor):

 Inception: the scope, goals, expected benefits, risks, and feasibility of the endeavor is assessed.
-The effort (~5%) and cost (~10%) at this point are small but establish the baseline for future acceleration.
+The effort (~5%) and schedule (~10%) at this point are small but establish the baseline for future acceleration.

 Elaboration: The requirements, strategy, and structure of the work are explored, and the necessary details are captured, organized into jobs ready for assignment, and baselined.
 The curve begins to steepen as more resources are engaged, and the definition of jobs and methods stabilizes.
 This phase involves ~20% of the overall effort and ~30% of the schedule.